joshmaxsilverman/joshmaxsilverman.github.io/_posts/2019-01-04-Mystery-Pixels.md

 ## Solution

-Inspection reveals a few interesting features of the pattern:
+Inspection reveals two interesting features of the pattern:
 - The zeroth row and column are all blue.
-- Each row (and each column), apart from the zeroth, exhibits a repeating pattern: the pattern up to but not including the $m=n$ diagonal is followed by its inverse (the order is the same but the colors are switched), after which the original pattern and the inverse are repeated, and so on (again I confess that I did not take the trouble to check all of the rows and columns for this, but it seems to be true).
+- Each row (and each column), apart from the zeroth, exhibits a repeating pattern: the pattern up to but not including the pixel on the $m=n$ diagonal is followed by its inverse (the order is the same but the colors are switched), after which the original pattern and the inverse are repeated, and so on (again I confess that I did not take the trouble to check all of the rows and columns for this, but it seems to be true).
 It follows that the diagonal itself, apart from $(0,0)$, is composed of $1$s.

 It turns out that these two features uniquely determine the entire pattern.
 Let's see how.
 We'll work in a spreadsheet where $(0,0)$ is at the top-left and where blue and red are replaced by $0$ and $1$.
 Start by filling in the edges and diagonal.